Fed officials again flag December; see smooth rates liftoff

 Once rate hikes start, he said, the Fed will reassess conditions at each meeting and will pause further rate hikes if needed.

+The comments came ahead of the publication on Wednesday of minutes of an October policy meeting at which the Fed, wanting to send a message to skeptical markets, issued a statement that specifically referenced December as a possible time for rates liftoff.

-The comments were the latest in a string of communications from Fed officials meant to prepare global markets for the first U.S. rate hike in nearly a decade.
-The policy change is expected to continue pushing the U.S. dollar higher, pulling capital from emerging markets and elsewhere towards rising U.S. rates.
+The comments were the latest in a string of communications from Fed officials meant to encourage global markets to prepare for the first U.S. rate hike in nearly a decade.
+The policy change is expected to accelerate an ongoing market direction of strengthening the U.S. dollar and sucking funds from emerging markets.

-Lockhart said he was “very confident” in the new tools and noted that the big focus now was deciding whether to make the policy change next month.
+Lockhart said he was “very confident” in the new tools and noted that the big focus now was deciding whether to make the policy change at a meeting next month.

 He said that any lingering concerns about U.S. labor market strength have been satisfied for a rate hike.
 Inflation he said was less clear, but he expects prices to rise as the downward pressure from a strengthening dollar and falling oil prices fades.